Below we present the complete text of ‘Playing to Win and Lose’; episode 3 of An Ephemeral Deal.

 CASTING SHEETS — MINOR CHARACTERS

 NARRATOR: Hello, I am your narrator.
 I introduce the cold stormy nights on which our stories take place, the dark alleys, and darker personalities who inhabit the lonely city.
-It is my job to set the scene and establish the serious tone of suspense and intrigue that will carry the story forwards.
+It is my job to set the scene and establish the serious tone of suspense and intrigue that will carry the story forward.
 It is also my job to remind listeners of what came before in a calm, trustworthy voice, and ensure that everyone is oriented to where we are and where we are going.

-FINBARRA: I am Finbarra, Protector of the Covenant, and son to Finyarra, high king and lord of all the dark realms of the fae.
+FINBARRA: I am Finbarra, Protector of the Covenant, and son of Finyarra, high king, and lord of all the dark realms of the fae.
 I care not whether you have heard of me any more than I care what a mortal’s opinion is on any matter at all.
 Like Eberon, my fate is bound to the protection of the covenant between the dark, light, and mortal realms.
 Unlike Eberon, I chafe under the restrictions that this places upon me.
 For thousands of years the covenant has kept the animosity between our various peoples in check, and now a new and inexperienced mortal protector has taken up the mantel.
 The moment is rife with opportunity but for now, I will wait and watch.

 THE MOON KING: I am Luna, clan chieftain to the Queen of Winter and the King of Summer.
 I am old, even as it is reckoned among the immortals.
 It is I who must maintain the balance… and it is I who must act to avenge my clan should anyone threaten it!